 Written by Markus Robinson, Edited by Nicole Ashland

-Rated PG-13 for some violence, language and brief drug use
+Rated R for some violent content and brief sexuality

-Now playing at Century 20 Oakridge Mall in San Jose California:
+Now playing at Oakridge Mall in San Jose, California:

 In a film that will make you hate flash mobs, if you don’t already, director Will Gluck (Easy A) “Friends with Benefits” is ultimately working with a “reinventing the wheel” concept, that while serves a purpose, will end up being a quirky, yet hit and miss adult romantic comedy.